Halifax contractor mortgage applications

 Previously, contractors applying for a mortgage had to prove their historical income, but that’s changed.
 In the beginning stages, Halifax had a lending policy that was only available to IT contractors.
 If a non-IT contractor wanted to make use of Halifax mortgages, they would have to present accounts from at least one year.
 Since 2013, any non-IT contractor can make use of their mortgage services.
 When compared to other contractor mortgage providers, Halifax is considered to have the most flexible lending policy.
-The Halifax day one contractor mortgage offers might be of particular interest to you if you have only started contracting, the only criteria required is if you have more than 6 months remaining on your contract then 1 year in the same industry is required, or if less than 6 months remaining on your contract, then you need to have been working continuously in the same industry for at least 1 year, with gaps of no more than 6 weeks in between employments.
+The Halifax day one contractor mortgage offer might be of particular interest to you if you have only started contracting, the only criteria required is if you have more than 6 months remaining on your contract then 1 year in the same industry is required, or if less than 6 months remaining on your contract, then you need to have been working continuously in the same industry for at least 1 year, with gaps of no more than 6 weeks in between employments.

-Can I get Halifax IT contractor mortgages if I am self-employed or a contractor either through my limited company or PAYE through a umbrella company?
+Can I get a Halifax IT contractor mortgage if I am self-employed or a contractor either through my limited company or PAYE through a umbrella company?

 Yes, freelance contract workers can certainly get a Halifax self-employed mortgage!
 Halifax is a High Street lender willing to accept and consider applications from contractors whether they are on tehir first contract or a veteran contractor.
 The company accepts both day rate contractor and hourly rate contractor applications.
 Freelancers and independent professionals are also very welcome to apply for a mortgage with Halifax, limited company contractor, self employed contractor or via an umbrella company.

 At Contractor Mortgages Direct, we provide helpful advice and guidance that makes the process of applying for a mortgage with Halifax criteria even simpler.
 This Halifax contractor mortgage review aims to help ease the stress of trying to find a mortgage.
 The team at Contractor Mortgages Direct has a good relationship with Halifax.
 We have contacts to call on and liaise with about the specific requirements for a speedy, hassle-free application.
 With our help, the underwriting process is seamless ensuring your application fits the lenders policy and criteria.